Aliases for PUS1 Gene

 External Ids for PUS1 Gene

 Previous GeneCards Identifiers for PUS1 Gene

 This gene encodes a pseudouridine synthase that converts uridine to pseudouridine once it has been incorporated into an RNA molecule.
 The encoded enzyme may play an essential role in tRNA function and in stabilizing the secondary and tertiary structure of many RNAs.
 A mutation in this gene has been linked to mitochondrial myopathy and sideroblastic anemia.
 Alternate splicing results in multiple transcript variants.[provided by RefSeq, Sep 2009]

 GeneCards Summary for PUS1 Gene

 PUS1 (Pseudouridylate Synthase 1) is a Protein Coding gene.
 Diseases associated with PUS1 include mitochondrial myopathy and sideroblastic anemia 1 and sideroblastic anemia.
-Among its related pathways are Gene Expression and tRNA modification in the nucleus and cytosol.
+Among its related pathways are Gene Expression and tRNA processing.
 GO annotations related to this gene include poly(A) RNA binding and ligand-dependent nuclear receptor transcription coactivator activity.

 UniProtKB/Swiss-Prot for PUS1 Gene

 Converts specific uridines to PSI in a number of tRNA substrates.
 Acts on positions 27/28 in the anticodon stem and also positions 34 and 36 in the anticodon of an intron containing tRNA.
 Involved in regulation of nuclear receptor activity possibly through pseudouridylation of SRA1 RNA (By similarity).